sagemathinc/cocalc/notes/final_push.md

 #### (7:00?) finish snapshotting implementation, including UI

 - [x] (0:30?)
 (1:06) snap: make it so the new deployed snapshots are in a new 1TB /mnt/snap/ (editing conf file); fixed several bugs, especially with running snap as a daemon.

 - [ ] (2:00?) snap: implement tcp server functions -- ls, restore, projects
 - [ ] (1:00?) snap: write tcp client code (hub will use; other clients will use) -- `snap_client.coffee`
 - [ ] (1:30?) snap: implement UI to actually see/browse/restore files
-- [ ] (2:00?) snap: when a compute server fails to work for n seconds, re-deploy project elsewhere, automatically.
+- [ ] (2:00?) snap: when a compute server fails to work for n seconds, re-deploy project elsewhere, automatically: see the comment/codein hub that says  "Copy project's files from the most recent snapshot" in hub, which is relevant.

 #### (3:00?) very simple project sharing UI; fix that major bug I saw in class where anybody can get access to my worksheets.